-Your doctor may wish to do blood tests before you start taking Epilim and during your treatment.
+Your doctor may wish to do blood tests before you start taking Epilim Syrup and during your treatment.

-Other medicines and Epilim
+Other medicines and Epilim Syrup

 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
-This is because Epilim can affect the way some other medicines work.
-Also some medicines can affect the way Epilim works.
+This is because Epilim Syrup can affect the way some other medicines work.
+Also some medicines can affect the way Epilim Syrup works.

-The following medicines can increase the chance of you getting side effects, when taken with Epilim:
+The following medicines can increase the chance of you getting side effects, when taken with Epilim Syrup:

-- Some medicines used for pain and inflammation (salicylates) such as aspirin. - Some other medicines used to treat fits (epilepsy) see page 2, section 3, 'Patients taking other medicines for fits'.
+• Some medicines used for pain and inflammation (salicylates) such as aspirin.

+• Some other medicines used to treat fits (epilepsy).
 This includes medicines such as phenobarbital, primidone, phenytoin, carbamazepine, rufinamide, topiramate, acetazolamide, lamotrigine and felbamate.

-Epilim may increase the effect of the following medicines:
+Epilim Syrup may increase the effect of the following medicines:

 - Medicines used for thinning the blood (such as warfarin).

-- Zidovudine used for HIV infection.
+- Zidovudine used to treat HIV infection.

 - Temozolomide used to treat cancer.

 - Medicines for depression.

 - Monoamine oxidase inhibitors (MAOI) such as moclobemide, selegiline, linezolid.

-- Medicines used to calm emotional and mental health problems (including schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam and olanzapine.
+- Medicines used to calm emotional and mental conditions health problems (including schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam and olanzapine.

 - Nimodipine.

 - Propofol used for anaesthesia.

-The following medicines can affect the way Epilim works:
+The following medicines can aff ect the way Epilim Syrup works:

-- Some medicines used for the prevention and treatment of malaria such as mefloquine and chloroquine. - Cimetidine used for stomach ulcers. - Protease inhibitors such as lopinavir and ritonavir used for HIV infection and AIDS. - Carbapenem agents (antibiotics used to treat bacterial infections) such as imipenem, meropenem, rifampicin and erythromycin.
-The combination of Epilim and carbapenems should be avoided because it may decrease the effect of your medicine. - Cholestyramine used to lower blood fat (cholesterol) levels.
+- Some medicines used for the prevention and treatment of malaria such as mefl oquine and chloroquine. - Cimetidine used for stomach ulcers. - Protease inhibitors such as lopinavir and ritonavir used for HIV infection and AIDS. - Carbapenem agents (antibiotics used to treat bacterial infections) such as imipenem, meropenem, rifampicin and erythromycin.
+The combination of Epilim Syrup and carapenems should be avoided because it may decrease the eff ect of your medicine. - Cholestyramine used to lower blood fat (cholesterol) levels.

-Taking Epilim with food and drink
+Taking Epilim Syrup with food and drink